Filip Krajinović: 2021: ATP 500 final

 Krajinović started his 2021 season by representing Serbia at the ATP Cup.
 He only played in the match against Canada.
 Partnering with Novak Djokovic in doubles, they beat Milos Raonic/Denis Shapovalov to win the tie over Canada.
 Despite winning last year, Serbia failed to defend their title and ended second in Group A. Seeded 28th at the Australian Open, he reached the third round where he lost to fourth seed and eventual finalist, Daniil Medvedev, in five sets.

 In March, Krajinović competed at the Qatar ExxonMobil Open.
 He was defeated in the first round by sixth seed and world No. 14, David Goffin.
 Seeded 14th at the Dubai Championships, he made it to the third round where he lost to qualifier and eventual finalist, Lloyd Harris.

 Krajinović started his clay-court season in April at the Monte-Carlo Masters.
 He reached the third round where he was defeated by 15th seed, world No. 18, and defending champion, Fabio Fognini.
 Seeded fifth at the Serbia Open, he reached the quarterfinals where he lost to second seed, world No. 10, and eventual champion, Matteo Berrettini.
 Seeded fourth at the BMW Open in Munich, he fell in the quarterfinals to seventh seed and eventual finalist, Jan-Lennard Struff in three sets.
 In Madrid, he lost in the first round to lucky loser Yoshihito Nishioka.
 At the Italian Open, he was eliminated in the first round by Félix Auger-Aliassime.
 Ranked 41 at the French Open, he lost in the second round to 31st seed and world No. 34, John Isner.

 Ranked 44 at Wimbledon, Krajinović lost in the first round to Alex Bolt.

 After Wimbledon, Krajinović played at the Hamburg Open.
 Seeded sixth, he upset top seed and world No. 4, Stefanos Tsitsipas, in the quarterfinals.
-He then beat compatriot, Laslo Đere, in the semifinals to reach the fourth ATP singles final of his career.
+He then beat compatriot, Laslo Djere, in the semifinals to reach the fourth ATP singles final of his career.
 He lost in the final to second seed and world No. 13, Pablo Carreño Busta.
 Seeded third at the Croatia Open Umag, he reached the quarterfinals where he lost to seventh seed, rising star, and eventual champion, Carlos Alcaraz, in three sets.
-Seeded third at the Generali Open Kitzbühel, he made it to the quarterfinals were he was beaten by Arthur Rinderknech.
+Seeded third at the Generali Open Kitzbühel, he made it to the quarterfinals where he was beaten by Arthur Rinderknech.

 In August, Krajinović competed at the Western & Southern Open in Cincinnati.
-He lost in the first round to 14th seed and world No. 18, Alex de Minaur, in three sets, despite winning the first set 6-0.
+He lost in the first round to 14th seed and world No. 18, Alex de Minaur, in three sets, despite winning the first set 6–0.
 Seeded 32nd at the US Open, he was ousted from the tournament in the first round by Guido Pella in four sets.